 With that he jerked his head a bit, and, thinking to behold

 Another fairy cobbler with another crock of gold,

 I looked away a moment — in that moment he was gone,

 And vanished all my fortune with the tricksy leprechaun!

 Many thanks to Gracie Gralike for sharing her Leprechaun drawing!

 This article was posted on Saturday, March 16th, 2013 at 9:20 pm and is filed under Countries & Cultures, English, Folk Lore, Holidays Around the World, Ireland, Languages, Leprechauns, Poems, Poems about Leprechauns, Poetry, St. Patrick's Day, St. Patrick's Day Poems, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.